Thomas Moispointner, Catering

 Jonas is responsible for the strategic direction and management of EAF as well as communications with the effective altruism community.
 He studied medicine and economics with a focus on health and development economics, during which time he acquired expertise central to charity evaluation.
 He previously served on the boards of several charities.
-His career choice, motivated by effective altruism, was covered in major Swiss media outlets.

 Lukas is responsible for EAF’s strategic focus.
 Working at the Foundational Research Institute (FRI), he developed important considerations from the perspective of suffering-focused ethics.
 He is currently researching how to mitigate risks from emerging technologies.